itswadesh/svelte-commerce/README.md

 <div align="center">

 **The open-source frontend for any eCommerce.
 Built with a PWA and headless approach, using a modern JS stack.
-We have WIP for Litekart.
-Woocommerce, MedusaJS, Bigcommerce and Shopify.
+We have WIP for MedusaJS, Woocommerce, Bigcommerce and Shopify.
 The API approach also allows you to merge Svelte Commerce with any third-party tool like payment gateways, POS or AI.**

 </div>